-A University of Lethbridge baccalaureate degree, or its academic equivalent from another recognized degree-granting institution, in the discipline of interest or in a closely cognate discipline.
-The University of Lethbridge reserves the right to determine whether degrees and other academic programs completed elsewhere are equivalent to University of Lethbridge baccalaureate degrees.
-Applied and Technology Degrees are not normally considered to be a basis of admission for graduate studies programs.
+- A University of Lethbridge baccalaureate degree, or its academic equivalent from another recognized degree-granting institution, in the discipline of interest or in a closely cognate discipline.
+The University of Lethbridge reserves the right to determine whether degrees and other academic programs completed elsewhere are equivalent to University of Lethbridge baccalaureate degrees. - Evidence of academic ability and promise, normally shown by a minimum GPA of 3.00 in the semesters containing the last 20 university courses (60.0 credit hours).

-- Evidence of academic ability and promise, normally shown by a minimum GPA of 3.00 in the semesters containing the last 20 university courses (60.0 credit hours). - Evidence of successful experience in a related area.
+- Evidence of successful experience in a related area.
 Preference is given to applicants who have two or more years of work experience in a counselling or related setting.
 Volunteer experience in counselling settings is also desirable. - Applicants must present a breadth of undergraduate courses in counselling, educational psychology, or psychology.
 Particular emphasis is paid to courses in human development, learning, personality, psychological disorders, and counselling and/or interpersonal skills. - Applicants whose first language is not English must meet the English Language Proficiency Requirement for Graduate Students (see Section 13.
 English Language Proficiency for Graduate Students, p.
 41).